julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/Instructions/Labs/LAB_01_ALM.md

         <https://admin.powerplatform.microsoft.com>.
 Use the same credentials
         that you are using in Azure DevOps to log in.

-       **Note**: To make sure that the required solution exists, log on to
-        <https://make.powerapps.com/> and make sure you are in the **Device
-        Ordering Development** environment.
-Select **Solutions** from the left menu and you should see the Device Ordering Development solution.

     2. Select **Environments** and click to open the **Device Ordering Development** environment.